 HOA Management – a double-edged sword for home owners

-As elaborated previously the house we purchased in 2004 was located on in Bay Farm Island in Alameda.
-The responsibility for the upkeep of Bay Farm, a huge community with over 3000 homes, lay with two governing bodies – an HOA Management body exclusive to each subdivision, and a general HOA Management body dedicated to the common areas of the entire island.
+As elaborated previously, the house we purchased in 2004 was located in Bay Farm Island in Alameda.
+The responsibility for the upkeep of Bay Farm, a huge community with over 3000 homes lay with two governing bodies – an HOA Management body exclusive to each subdivision, and a general HOA Management body dedicated to the common areas of the entire island.
 We rubbed shoulders with HOA Management on numerous occasions and below is its summary:

 1. One would think analyzing the works of replacing/extending old fencing would be the last thing the HOA would want to spend time and energy on.
 But, our experience proved otherwise.
-We submitted an application for extending the side-fence along with replacing the existing fence noting our preference for a full fence sans a lattice like some neighbors to provide privacy to the dining room.
+We submitted an application for extending the side-fence along with replacing the existing fence noting our preference for a full fence sans a lattice to provide privacy to the dining room.
 The application was approved without a hitch.
 Two weeks after completion of the work, the HOA Management notified us of a mistake in their approval.
 Apparently the lattice was key to maintaining the overall appeal of the community and as it was their oversight they offered to address it at their expense.
-Our counter argument was that as others have chosen this option as well, the uniform look could not be affected.
-HOA agreed but concluded a review is required regarding the other properties.
-Realizing this back and forth can continue with no end in sight, we let the lattice be installed and nothing happened with respect to the other properties that had installed fences without a lattice.
-Apparently, the original builder had installed all fences with lattices and the HOA Management guideline is to enforce that look on those choosing to follow the rules.
+Our counter argument was that there were plenty of other houses without the lattice on the side-fence.
+HOA agreed but concluded a review would be required regarding the other properties.
+Realizing this back and forth would continue with no end in sight, we let the lattice be installed and nothing happened with respect to the other properties that had installed fences without a lattice.
+Apparently, the original builder had installed all fences with lattices and HOA Management guideline is to enforce that look on those choosing to follow the rules.

-2. With our unfortunate decision to replace the mulch in our front yard with lava rock we locked horns again with the HOA Management bureaucracy.
-Their threatening letter insisted on the immediate removal of the rock garden that had appeared in our front yard.
-After sparring awhile we realized even with a legitimate reason, without help from within the HOA Management body, you are up against a brick wall.
+2. we made an unfortunate decision to replace the mulch in our front yard with lava rock HOA Management got involved again .
+Their threatening letter insisted on the immediate removal of the "rock garden" that had appeared in our front yard.
+After sparring a while, we realized even with a legitimate reason, without help from within the HOA Management body, you are up against a brick wall.

 3. The applications for the outside paint job, roof and window replacements were approved without much murmur – HOA Management did its due diligence and got us to commit to the exact material, color palettes, and window specifications beforehand.
 It is this professional eye for detail, we must say, that helps promote the consistent look in the community.